 How Are SMBs to Navigate Today’s Cyber Threats?

-Enterprise companies typically hire a dedicated Chief Security Officer (CSO) on staff who oversees all aspects of risk management, security policies, and IT infrastructure.
+Enterprise companies typically hire a dedicated Chief Security Officer (CSO) or Chief Information Security Officer (CISO) to oversee all aspects of risk management, security policies, and IT infrastructure.
 This individual is usually CISSP certified, follows NIST (or similar) standards, and ultimately has a deeper level of expertise in the cybersecurity field.
-They are security specialists providing a level of understanding that helps keep your business protected.
+They are security specialists providing a level of understanding dedicated solely to keeping the business protected.

-You may be thinking that the skills of a CSO sound so specialized that hiring one, like any other CXO, is expensive.
-And you would be right.
-Hiring a CSO into your organization costs on average $173,000 per year, and often much more.
+You may think the skills of a CSO sound so specialized that hiring one, like any other CXO, is expensive.
+And you would be correct.
+Hiring a CSO into your organization costs on average $173,000 per year, and oftentimes more.
 The majority of SMBs do not require a full-time CSO and cannot justify this in-house cost.
 And yet their businesses are still at risk, just as much as any Fortune 500 company.
 Enter…the virtual Chief Security Officer, or vCSO.

 vCSOs – The Benefits of a Chief Security Officer Without the Price Tag